Coordinator of Intercultural Leadership Development (CILD)

 - Giving seminars and workshops on missions and cultural issues, including perspectives on Islam, Bible translation and the Missional church.

-- Coaching for missions committees and for evangelism (Significant Conversations)
+- Coaching for missions committees and for evangelism (Focus on Significant Conversations)

 Articles: 1.
 Mark has a Master of Theology and a Doctor of Theology from the University of South Africa.
 The dissertations are available on request.
-2. Mark publishes a monthly Missions Letter titled Cross Cultural Impact in the 21st Century.
+2. Mark publishes an occasional monthly Missions Letter entitled Cross Cultural Impact in the 21st Century.
 Click here to view.

 Areas of Interest – Professional: